Frequently Asked Questions

 • Considering the time and place, there was nothing unique or unusual about Muhammad marrying several women.

-Sunni & SHiA
+Sunni & SHiA DIFFERENCES

 • The main differences between them relate to religious leadership and where they get their religious knowledge.